saitiger/Data-Engineering/Fact Data Modeling/Fact VS Dimension.md

 - Facts vs Dimensions

-  1 Facts are not slowly changing
+  1 Dimensions are attributes of an entity {Example favorite feature, address of the user }
-  2 Facts are usually 10-100 times in volume in comparision to dimensions 3 Facts need a lot of context for effective analysis 4 Duplicates are more common in facts as compared to dimensions
+  2 Facts are not slowly changing, Dimensions can be either slowly changing or fixed 3 Facts are usually 10-100 times in volume in comparison to dimensions 4 Facts need a lot of context for effective analysis 5 Duplicates are more common in facts as compared to dimensions

 - Normalized vs De-normalized Facts